Tow Law Millennium Primary School

 • Concerns raised by a teacher where, for example, behaviour or self-esteem is affecting performance.

 • Liaison with external agencies.
-We work closely with Speech and Language, Occupational Therapy, CAMHS, Crisis Response, Educational Psychology, The School Nurse, and Behaviour Support.
+We work closely with Speech and Language, Occupational Therapy, CAMHS, Piece of Mind Team (previously named Mental Health Support Team), Crisis Response, Educational Psychology, The School Nurse, and Behaviour Support.

 • Health diagnosis through local paediatricians at the hospital